RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/computing/basic-arduino-componets.md

 Buzzers are versatile components with applications in security systems, timers, notification systems, and user interfaces where audible feedback is needed.
 They provide an effective way to communicate events, warnings, or statuses in a project.

-The wiring for a simple piezo buzzer can be seen below alogn with a code snippet.
+The wiring for a simple piezo buzzer can be seen below along with a code snippet.
 The code will cause the buzzer to continuously start and stop buzzing.

 ![Buzzer Wiring Diagram](assets/buzzer_wiring.jpg)